-I’m super cheap so I love good cheap summer activities.
+I love good cheap summer activities.
 I love a bunch of happy, engaged children.
-Check out these summer activities for kids.
+Check out these summer activities for kids to make summer fun!

 I LOVE a good deal and saving money!
 Here are a few things you can do to fill your summertime with your daycare kids, kids of your own, or whoever might be needing entertaining.

 Click here to see the benefits of getting the kids outside to play.

 Click here to see some super cool upcycling ideas to keep your kids busy this summer for not a lot of green!
 These boredom busters use upcycled materials so they won’t cost you a lot.

 - Visit a fire station or have a fire truck come to your daycare.